quchao/nutshells/base/README.md

 - Improve the documentation.

+## Todo

+- [ ] Add a commonly used utility script.
+- [ ] Rewrite the READMEs according to the new sub-commands since docker 1.13+.

 ## Acknowledgments & Licenses

 Unless specified, all codes of **Project Nutshells** are released under the [MIT License](https://github.com/quchao/nutshells/blob/master/LICENSE).